asmak9/Asmak9.EssentialToolKit/Examples/3. FileManagerKit/22. UnZipFolder/README.md

 # UnZipFolder
-**UnZipFolder** provides running solution to unzip or extract zip or archive folder from system's provided location using **Asmak9.EssentialToolKit** Nuget library in C#.NET Console Application.
+**UnZipFolder** provides running solution to unzip or extract zip or Unarchive folder from system's provided location using **Asmak9.EssentialToolKit** Nuget library in C#.NET Console Application.

 ### Detail Article: [C#.NET: How to Unzip Folder](https://bit.ly/2SwZUoQ)